sweet-mustard/vinegar-java/pattern-matcher/README.md

 `regex2()` returns the first two matching groups.
 Combine with `regex2()` with `when2()` `regex()` returns a `MatchResult` with all matching groups of a regular expression.

+> The regex methods also support a `Pattern` which is a compiled representation of a regular expression.
 ```
 import static be.sweetmustard.vinegar.matcher.MappingCondition.regex;
 import static be.sweetmustard.vinegar.matcher.MappingCondition.regex1;